sphinx-gallery/sphinx-gallery/doc/configuration.rst

     :add-heading: Mini-gallery using paths
     :heading-level: ^

+See :ref:`Add mini-galleries <minigalleries_to_examples>` for more details.

 .. _minigallery_order:

 Sort mini-gallery thumbnails from files
 """""""""""""""""""""""""""""""""""""""

-The mini-gallery directive generates a gallery of thumbnails corresponding to the input file strings or object names.
-The ordering of these thumbnails can be set using the ``minigallery_sort_order`` configuration key, which is any sphinx-gallery :ref:`sorting <sort-warning>` method.
-The minigallery directive sorts on a list of backreference ``{input}.example`` and file ``{gallery_example}.py`` path strings.
+The minigallery directive generates a gallery of thumbnails corresponding to the input file strings or object names.
+The ordering of these thumbnails can be set using the ``minigallery_sort_order`` configuration, which takes a sort key function.
+It will be passed the path to the gallery examples (e.g., ``plot_example.py``) as a string and backreference file paths (e.g., ``numpy.exp.examples``), from all the input items.
+See :ref:`own_sort_keys` for details on writing your own sort key.

-Here the sorting method :class:`sphinx_gallery.sorting.FunctionSortKey` is used to wrap a function that puts the backreference thumbnails at the end of the list.
+We recommend using the :class:`sphinx_gallery.sorting.FunctionSortKey` class.
+Below is an example that puts the backreference thumbnails at the end of the list.

 .. code-block:: python